 - Participation in the Parade of Nations and Official Opening Ceremony

-- Access to Team discounted rates for lodging, and food and airfare, if negotiated by the host organizer
+- Access to Team discounted rates for lodging, transportation, food and airfare, if negotiated by the host organizer

 - Official Event T-Shirt